2018-2019 Undergraduate Bulletin [ARCHIVED BULLETIN]

 Institutional Learning Outcomes

-- ILO 1: Demonstrate literacy through information inquiry and application of knowledge in the sciences, humanities, and arts.
+- ILO 1: Demonstrate literacy through informed inquiry and application of knowledge in the sciences, humanities, and arts.

 - ILO 2: Think critically by analyzing, synthesizing, and evaluating information.